cybergu0ck/notes/engineering/software/programming/cpp/oops/inheritance.md

 Inheritance is the mechanism by which a class can acquire properties and behaviors from another class.

-- **Base Class** is the class from which other classes inherit properties and behaviors.
-They are also known as Super Class or Parent Class.
-- **Derived Class** is the class that inherits properties and behaviors from a base class and can also extend or modify them.
-They are also called as Sub Class or Child Class.
 - Inheritance facilitates [Is A realtion](#is-a-relationship).

 - The syntax for inheritance is as shown, The access specifiers can be public, private and protected. _If no access specifier is defined then by default private is considered._